 Ajit Pawar asks officials to remain alert amid worries over new Covid-19 strain

-Ajit Pawar asks officials to remain alert amid worries over new Covid-19 straincities Updated: Jan 08, 2021, 20:57 IST

 PUNE Deputy chief minister of Maharashtra and Pune district guardian minister Ajit Pawar instructed the administration to take extra precautions and stay alert amid the cases of new UK strain being reported in the city and the state.